wuaipinglab/covSampler/my_profiles/README.md

 You can configure the workflow by specifying values in the workflow configuration profile.

-All profiles are in the `my_profiles/` directory.
+All profiles are in `my_profiles/` directory.
 Each project has its corresponding profile.

 For the example project, its corresponding profile is in `my_profiles/example_profile/`.
 You can use it to better understand the workflow configuration profile.